Assura Resources and User Guides

 Near miss: Incidents that almost result in injury or illness.

-For example, Narrowly missign being hit by a vehivle, or tripping up but recovering your balance.
+For example, narrowly missing being hit by a vehicle, or tripping up but recovering your balance.

 Pain and Discomfort (DPI): Injuring that don't have a clear link to a specific incident.